 There are also women in Aikido because it is never used for aggressive purposes, and by using the re-directed force of an attack, aikido provides a very powerful means of self-defense for women without muscle power.

-But using self defense tactics are the last resort.
+But remember that using self defense tactics are the last resort.
 There are many ways you can prevent or avoid a situation developing to this sort of level.

 This means taking the time to learn a simple strategy that you will use, if necessary.
 Then practise it well, learning the key principles...

 I can highly recommend...

 He offers simple, easy-to-learn, and very effective ways to prepare yourself... and FAST!
 Based on my my studies with Master Russell, I now offer unique Self Defence Seminars in Bognor Regis, West Sussex UK.